With 2020 at an end I’ve been considering plans for Libraries Hacked in 2021.

 GitHub offers a way for developers to be sponsored for the things they do, and I’m exploring the GitHub sponsors programme.
 Perhaps there could be a situation where an organisation wanted to sponsor a project and could directly fund some of the costs.

 Still to be decided though.
-I’m definitely not interested in ad revenue.
+I’m not interested in ad revenue.

-I don’t think I’ll be pushing for sponsorship until things look better in the current crisis.
+I don’t think I’ll be pushing for sponsorship until things look better in the current pandemic.
 More worthwhile at the moment would be to donate to Mind to tackle the mental health emergency.

 My incredibly clever and very dear brother was found dead while living alone earlier this year.
 An existing mental illness had flared up during the first lockdown, and he’d found things too much to handle.
 I’m sure there are many such cases, 2020 will have devastated many families, but protect yourselves and take care.

 I’d like to explore mental health and digital services.
 People often consider the best digital services to be those that achieve a function most efficiently, or simply.
 And there’s certainly beauty in that.
 But I’m not so sure anymore.